• Skip to primary navigation

 • White Sugar - This can be substituted for more brown sugar or coconut sugar instead.

-• Cinnamon - While this is technically optional, cinnamon and peaches are wonderful friends.
+• Cinnamon - While this is technically optional, peaches with a hint of cinnamon are wonderful friends.
 If you can, give them a chance to hang out.
 You'll be happy you did.

-• AP Flour - Feel free to swap in a gluten-free all purpose flour mix.
+• All-Purpose Flour - Feel free to swap in oat flour or a gluten-free all purpose flour mix.

 • Melted Butter - Vegan butter will also do the trick.